paluh/purescript-routing-bob/README.md

     ```

-You can check `test/Main.purs` for more examples... real docs comming soon ;-)
+You can check `test/Main.purs` for more examples... real docs comming soooooon ;-)